mochi-hpc/mochi-doc/docs/source/installing.rst

 `here <https://spack.readthedocs.io/en/latest/getting_started.html>`_.

 Mercury, Argobots, Margo, and Thallium are available as builtin packages in Spack.
-For all the other Mochi libraries, you will need to  clone the following git reporitory and add it as a Spack namespace.
+Newer versions, as well as PyMargo, are provided by the Mochi Spack repository, which you can clone and add as a Spack namespace.

 .. code-block:: console